dehsgr/node-red-contrib-evohome/README.md

 `{ id: "1234567", temperature: 22, permanent: true }`

 ## Evohome QuickAction
-Evohome QuickAction makes it possible to set the QuickAction of the system, i.e. Auto, Away, Eco
+Evohome QuickAction makes it possible to set the QuickAction of the system, i.e. Auto, Away, Eco.

 This might look like: